 An influx of residents keeps the San Antonio housing market uber competitive.
 According to an article by SanAntonioReport.org, homebuyers of all professions and locations are seeking out San Antonio as their next place to settle down.
 Engineers, police officers, teachers, and restaurant owners alike are finding home here, many of whom are coming from states including California, Washington, New York, and Utah.
-This trend has buoyed housing demand and boosted prices significantly; as of June 2021, prices had risen 19% year-over-year to $345,114, making it an opportune window for sellers to cash out and reinvest elsewhere.
+This trend has buoyed housing demand and boosted prices significantly; as of July 2022, the average cost of a single-family home had risen 12% year-over-year to $389,486, making it an opportune window for sellers to cash out and reinvest elsewhere.

 iBuyers see opportunity in San Antonio

 San Antonio has seen increasing activity from iBuyers, or tech-enabled companies that use algorithmic pricing to make instant cash offers on properties and provide an online home-selling experience.
 One report notes that iBuyers target San Antonio for its homogenous housing stock, and sets of properties that have a uniform look or characteristics are generally easier to value and gauge margins on.